Precepting: Revisiting Ground Rules with My New Grad RN

 I was never not writing about something (sometimes what I wrote was published on this blog), but over time, as I moved away from bedside care and into administration, I wrote differently: policies and program plans, research protocols and systematic reviews.
 Although I rarely worked directly with patients anymore, their positive outcomes continued to motivate my every word.

 I like to think my writing has grown with me.
 I’ve learned the power of the active voice; the structure required for the APA Writing Manual.
 7th edition; and the deepening of understanding that comes from reading and reflection.
 But I will always wish for more writing—of any kind—from that first year.
 Even a scribble to jog my memory.
 This nursing birth of mine, like any birth, began my nursing life in a very specific way.
-I was challenged and tested, understood and got lost, and, tragically, […]
+I was challenged and tested, understood and got lost, […]

 2023-01-30T10:34:04-05:00October 22nd, 2020|new nurses, Nursing, nursing career|0 Comments